Basic Homemade Pizza Dough

 - In a medium bowl, stir together the flour, yeast, salt, and sugar.
 Add the water and mix with a wooden spoon or dough whisk for about a minute, until you have a rough, shaggy ball of dough.
 Cover the bowl with plastic wrap and let sit at room temperature for about 2 hours.

 - After the initial rise, divide the dough into two balls and place on a lightly floured surface, separated by a few inches.
-Cover the dough balls with a clean kitchen towl and let rest for about 30 minutes.
+Cover the dough balls with a clean kitchen towel and let rest for about 30 minutes.

 - Using your fingers, coat 2 13×18″ rimmed baking sheets generously with olive oil.
 Place one dough ball on each baking sheet.
 With your hands, gently pull and stretch the dough to fill the baking sheet.
 The goal is to spread the dough as evenly as possible across the bottom of the pan, while using a light touch to keep the bubbles intact.